webplatform/docs/css/properties/position/index.md

 |LiveURL=http://jsfiddle.net/DqxfR/
 }}{{Single Example
 |Language=CSS
-|Description=Watch how the child positions itself within the parent, dependent on the value of position on both elements.
+|Description=Watch how the child positions itself relative to the parent, depending on the value of position for both elements.
 |Code=.static {
     position: static;
 }